MiniMell8910/Lab-5-Group/README.md

 ## Contributing to the Code

 If you wish to make changes on the code, fork the repository and edit the python file.
-When your work is complete, save it by using the 'git add .', 'git commit', and 'git push origin main' commands and then submit a pull request.
+When your work is complete, save it by using the `git add .`, `git commit`, and `git push origin main` commands and then submit a pull request.
 We will then review your code and your contributions.

 ## Code of Conduct